harlecin/hugo-site/content/post/git-ssh-powershell-windows.md

 4) Open Powershell and type `git` to check that it is on your PATH and do the same with `ssh`.
 If it is not on your PATH, you need to add it before you continue.

-5) Setup `Git-Posh` by running the following in Powershell:
+5) Setup `Posh-Git` by running the following in Powershell:

 ```
 Set-PSRepository -Name PSGallery -InstallationPolicy Trusted